UEA-envsoft/HP-Otto-Omni3/OttoFlip/README.md

 <h2>HP Otto: Otto Flip</h2>
 link to printables

-fliprc.py is a modified version of rc.py enabling control of the flipper via the new HP Otto phone app <i>(currently (Dec 2025) in beta test and only available to purchasers of the HP Otto Starter)</i>
+rc.py is a modified version of rc.py enabling control of the flipper via the new HP Otto phone app <i>(currently (Dec 2025) in beta test and only available to purchasers of the HP Otto Starter)</i>
-replace the line `import rc` in main.py with `import fliprc as rc`